 For example Red would be connected to the connector labeled 1 inside and outside.

 Be sure to be careful with the copper line-set as it cannot be kinked or will block the flow of refrigerant.

 Everything will stick out the hole from the inside unit.

-This install was setup inside the wall.
-Most installs will have to go on the outside and install a Mini Split cover kit to hide it.
+For this install the line-set was run inside the wall.
+Most installs will have to go on the outside and install a mini split cover kit to hide it.

 This is easy enough, simply take your time by rolling out the copper line-set and hand tightening the connections before using a wrench.

 Screw the nuts on by hand carefully making sure not to strip the threads.
 Once hand tight use a wrench to tighten them up and get a good seal.

 Let the vacuum pump run for 20-30 minutes pulling a vacuum.
 After 15-20 minutes turn off the vacuum pump and watch the manifold gauges pressure.

 Let it sit for at least 20-30 minutes or more and be sure it holds a negative pressure.

 Both the high and low side will need to be released.
 This is done by removing the caps and using an Allen key turning them counter-clockwise to the left.